A simple, inexpensive heart imaging procedure that gives you details about your heart’s health.

 What it is

-Commonly called a heart scan, a cardiac calcium score is a noninvasive way of using X-ray technology with a computed tomography (CT) scanner to determine the amount of calcified plaque in the arteries of your heart.
-Calcium build-up is a sign of coronary artery disease (CAD).
+Commonly called a heart scan, a cardiac calcium score is a noninvasive X-ray technology with a computed tomography (CT) scanner to determine the amount of calcium (plaque) that is in the arteries of your heart.
+Calcium build-up is a sign of coronary artery disease.

 Good to know

 The scan gives you a number called an Agatston score.
 Zero means the test didn’t find any calcium.
 The higher the number, the more important it is for you and your doctor to come up with a plan to protect your heart.

 Your doctor may get your results the same day of the test, but it can take longer.

 The amount of radiation emitted by this CT scan is very low - about the same as a mammogram or a chest x-ray.

 The cost is $100 paid at the time of your appointment.
 You will receive a receipt at the time of your payment.
 Typically, this cost is reimbursable through a flexible health spending account or an HSA (Health Savings Account).

 Before your heart scan you will fill out a health questionnaire.
 During the test itself, you will lie down on the scanner bed and will be asked to hold your breath while the scanner takes two images of your heart.
 Each scan takes 10 to 45 seconds.